ktallett/unimalen/README.md

-# Erstelle - Drawing and Painting Application
+# grfx - Drawing and Painting Application

 A lightweight drawing and painting application built with C++ and Qt 6 for creating zines and digital artwork.